yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

           href="http://yui.yahooapis.com/combo?
           2.8.1/build/reset-fonts-grids/reset-fonts-grids.css&2.8.1/build/base/base-min.css">

-It tells the browser load the file directly from Yahoo's content distribution network (CDN).
+It tells the browser to load the file directly from Yahoo's content distribution network (CDN).

-There are four components are combined in the referenced style sheet.
+There are four components that are combined in the referenced style sheet.
 YUI CSS [Reset][yui-reset] helps to minimize browser's particularities making further work easier, [Base][yui-base] and [Font][yui-fonts] modules make standard HTML elements such as headers and paragraphs look much more professional